book cover of Death at the Weir

 The police believe it was a tragic accident.
 Maddie isn’t convinced.

-The victim, Claudette, was once a client of Maddie’s when she worked as a senior probation officer.
-Convicted of extorting money from elderly men, Claudette had served her sentence and appeared to have reformed — even marrying a wealthy older man.
+The victim was once a client when Maddie worked as a senior probation officer.
+Convicted of extorting money from elderly men, Claudette had served her sentence and appeared to have reformed, even marrying a wealthy older man.
 Some believed that would be the end of her offending.
 Maddie never did.

-Death at the Weir is a calm, character-driven mystery set in an English village, ideal for readers who enjoy thoughtful puzzles, subtle intrigue, and a gentle pace without graphic violence.
+Death at the Weir is a calm, character-driven mystery set in an English village, perfect for readers who enjoy thoughtful puzzles, subtle intrigue, and a gentle pace without graphic violence.

 Genre: Mystery